 Park Street Program

 Park Street is a community-based residential program providing treatment to families and adolescent males, ages 12-17 with sexual harming behaviors.
-Through the use of a cognitive behavioral based model with the Good Lives Model concepts and trauma-informed approach, Park Street works collaboratively with youth, their families and referring agencies to modify inappropriate sexual behavior through a strength based skill building focus.
+Through the use of a cognitive behavioral based model with the Good Lives Model concepts and trauma-informed approach, Park Street works collaboratively with youth, their families and referring agencies to modify inappropriate sexual behavior through a strengths-based skill building focus.
 The goal is to inspire personal change that will promote youth to care about themselves and others and to be responsible for their own behaviors.

 Park Street Program helps by offering: